 - Preheat your oven to 350F and gather all of your equipment and ingredients.
 The butter and eggs need to be at room temperature.
 I usually remove them 15 minutes before I start baking.

-- Grease and line your cake pans.
+- Grease and line your cake pans with parchment paper.

 To make the cake: